On a problem of resonance with exponential non linearity: Abstract

 \section{Abstract}

 Consider the following semilinear elliptic problem on $B=\{x\in \R^2 : \abs{x}<1\}$

-with $f$ satisfying the following condition : $f\in L^r(\Om)$, for some $r>2$ and \be \int_B f\phi_1<0.\notag\ee Where $\phi_1$ is the eigen function of $(-\Delta)$ corresponding to the first eigenvalue $\lambda_1$ in $H_0^1(B)$.
+with $f$ satisfying the following condition : $f$ is smooth integrable radial and satisfies \be 0<-\int_B f\phi_1<8\pi.\notag\ee Where $\phi_1$ is the eigen function of $(-\Delta)$ corresponding to the first eigenvalue $\la_1$ in $H_0^1(B)$.
 We shall find the existence of a radial solution of this PDE.
 We shall use degree theory to get the existence starting from a suitable with known solution with its degree.
 Connecting those two PDE's by homotopy and getting the uniform estimate for the connecting PDE's we shall achieve our result.